lukebarousse/RaspberryPiSetup/README.md

 ```

 ### 6) Set up to connect via shell (SSH)
-- On Pi, go to configuriation settings
+- On Pi, go to configuration settings
 ```
 $ sudo raspi-config
 ```